thusharanavod123/Farmscape_web_app/README.md

-# Ride_shearing_web_app
+# Farmscape_web_app
-This Ride-sharing Web App backend manages user authentication, handles ride bookings, and tracks available vehicles.
-Features include creating and updating rides, booking management, and user profile management.
-Ensures data integrity and efficient seat allocation.
+This farm livestock management Web Application is a user-friendly platform designed to assist farmers, veterinarians, and agricultural professionals in tracking and managing the health records of livestock.
+By digitizing and organizing crucial data, the application ensures efficient recordkeeping, improved animal care, and seamless data access.